Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/multi_node_commands.md

 #### Options

-- n&#124;- node &lt;node_id> checks the status of the node &lt;node_id>
+-n&#124;-node &lt;node_id> checks the status of the node &lt;node_id>

-- v verbose mode
+-v verbose mode

-- p shows PID (Process IDs) of all CFTMAIN processes
+-p shows PID (Process IDs) of all CFTMAIN processes

-- h shows the help
+-h shows the help

 ## Listlog

 Use the CFTUTIL `listlog `command to display the log content, which can be defined according to certain criteria, such as date or node.
 Additionally, you can filter the log according to multiple criteria, or view a log that is merged for several nodes in cluster mode.

-Cftutil listlog LINES=- 200, cftutil listlog node=2
+Cftutil listlog LINES=-200, cftutil listlog node=2

 ## Display/Listcat

 Use the CFTUTIL `display `or CFTUTIL `listcat `to show catalog transfer records.
-In multi- node, these commands aggregate all catalog internal datafiles to show catalog transfer records as a unique catalog.
+In multi-node, these commands aggregate all catalog internal datafiles to show catalog transfer records as a unique catalog.

 > **Note**
 >